matthewyang204/Enjoyable/README.md

 SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 The joystick icon is from the Tango icon set and is public domain.

+Credits:
+[erpapa's Enjoyable 1.3](https://github.com/erpapa/Enjoyable-1.3): I used a few of his fixes to get the main Enjoyable 1.3 to work properly because I could not figure out some problems in it.